Astatine-213-Tian/commerce-agent/README.md

 - ChatGPT-like experience with dedicated voice mode
 - Press button to enter voice conversation
 - Exit to see full transcript in chat
-- Uses OpenAI Realtime API with same tools and system prompt as text mode
+- Uses OpenAI Realtime API with WebRTC transport for low-latency audio streaming
+- Same tools and system prompt as text mode for consistent experience

 ## 🤖 Agent API